smd00/ethereum-node/README.md

+# ethereum-node

-## How to Install Parity
+## How to Install an Ethereum node (with Parity)

-To setup the Parity on a Ubuntu 18.04 server follow the steps:
+To setup an Ethereum node on Ubuntu 18.04 follow these steps:
-- Copy files to server (i.e. SFTP via Filezilla)
+- Copy repository to server (i.e. SFTP via Filezilla)
-    - config.toml
-    - parity.service
-    - setup.sh
 - Run the below commands

 ```